-Disney and the Imagineers are always inventing new projects to give Guests the most magical experiences at Disney Parks around the world!
-With the iconic Splash Mountain — at both Walt Disney World and Disneyland — getting rethemed from Song of the South to The Princess and the Frog, fans are curious about what rides and attractions could be rethemed next.
+Disney and the Imagineers continuously invent new projects to give Guests the most magical experiences at Disney Parks worldwide!
+With the iconic Splash Mountain — at both Walt Disney World and Disneyland — getting rethemed from Song of the South to The Princess and the Frog, fans are curious about what rides, and attractions could be rethemed next.

 Peter Pan’s Flight has been oft-discussed, but we also wonder if Mr. Toad’s Wild Ride at Disneyland could be due for some changes.
 Let’s dive in.

 Mr. Toad’s Wild Ride

 This theme park attraction was inspired by the animated film The Adventures of Ichabod and Mr. Toad, which Disney released in 1949.
 If you know Disneyland well, this dark ride is one of the few Fantasyland attractions that opened with Walt Disney’s first theme park in 1955.

 There was also a Mr. Toad’s Wild Ride attraction at Walt Disney World’s Magic Kingdom Park for 17 years.

 Per the Orlando Vacation entry about Mr. Toad’s Wild Ride at Walt Disney World, this historic ride was rethemed to The Many Adventures of Winnie the Pooh attraction due to Disney fans’ love of the Hundred Acre Wood characters.